We explain possible causes of cystitis & share tips on how to help treat cystitis symptoms at home

 • A diminished appetite

-In adults, cystitis doesn’t normally cause a fever.
+Cystitis symptoms in women and adults usually don’t cause a fever.
 If you do have a high temperature of 38°C or above and are experiencing discomfort in your lower back and sides, it may be a sign of a kidney infection.
 Visit your GP if you’re concerned about your symptoms or if this is the first time you've had cystitis.

 What treatments are available for cystitis?